Braden Bishop

 Braden Adam Bishop (born August 22, 1993) is an American former professional baseball outfielder.
 He played in Major League Baseball (MLB) for the Seattle Mariners.
 He was drafted by the Mariners in the 3rd round of the 2015 Major League Baseball draft.

-Early and personal life
+Early life

 Bishop was born in Woodland, California.
 His hometown is San Carlos, California.
-His parents are Randy (who owns a private investigation company) and Suzy Bishop (who ran track at UCLA and has been a movie producer and head of the Vancouver Film School in Canada), and he has a younger brother, Hunter (who is an outfielder for the San Francisco Giants organization).
-Spurred by his mother Suzy's struggle with early onset Alzheimer's disease starting at age 54, he has started a charity to spread awareness of the affliction known as “4Mom.”
-His mother died at age 59 in October 2019.
-The brothers are creating the "Suzy Bishop Memorial Grant" in their mother's honor, which will be gifted once a year to a family affected by Alzheimer's.
+His parents are Randy (who owns a private investigation company) and Suzy Bishop (who ran track at UCLA and has been a movie producer and head of the Vancouver Film School in Canada).

+Bishop attended St. Francis High School in Mountain View, California.